 Small business spotlight: Getting organized with HAUTEheadquarters

-We talked with Nicola Ford about HAUTEheadquarters' efforts to get organized and to streamline its business practices.
-Learn how small-business owners can declutter to save time and money.
-The transcript below has been lightly edited for length and clarity.
+We talked with Nicola Ford of HAUTEheadquarters, an online jewelry and accessories retailer, about her company's efforts to get organized and streamline its business practices.
+She shares her tips on decluttering a small business to save time and money.

 Tell us a bit about yourself.
 What's your background?